marcoalopez/GrainSizeTools/README.md

 - It allows calculating the apparent diameters of the grain profiles via the equivalent circular diameter and to correct, if required, the diameters by adding the perimeter of the grains.
 - It allows estimating different 1D grain size measures for paleopiezometry studies, including the mean, the median, the area-weighted mean and the frequency peak of the apparent grain sizes (also the log or square root apparent grain sizes).
 - It implements several algorithms to estimate the optimal bin size of histograms and the optimal bandwidth of the Gaussian KDE based on the population features.
 - It allows deriving the actual 3D grain size distribution from thin sections (2D data) using the Saltykov method.
-Similar to what the StripStar script does.
 - It returns the volume of a particular grain fraction defined by the user.
-- It allows to estimate a complete quantitative description of the 3D grain size distribution using a novel method named the two-step method.
+- It allows estimating a complete quantitative description of the 3D grain size distribution using a novel method named the two-step method.
 - It produces different ready-to-publish plots, allowing to save the graphical output as a bitmap or vector images (see the image above for examples)

 Download
 -------------

-You can download the script at the following sites (***Latest release 2016/07/08: v1.2***):
+You can download the script at the following sites (***Latest release 2017/01/09: v1.3***):
 https://github.com/marcoalopez/GrainSizeTools/releases
 http://figshare.com/articles/GrainSizeTools_script/1383130
 https://sourceforge.net/projects/grainsizetools/